-MATH 290 HISTORY OF MATHEMATICS 3.0: 3 cr.
-E
+MATH 290 HISTORY OF MATHEMATICS

 This course covers the following topics: roots of modern mathematics in ancient Babylonia and Greece, early number systems, the development of arithmetic, geometry, algebra and analysis.

 MATH 292 TECHNICAL PLATFORM COMPUTING

 This course covers the following topics: Symbolic manipulation, graphics, word-processing aspects, typesetting and programming, application to numerical analysis and graphics.
 Computer Algebra Systems such as Mathematica, Matlab or Maple are used.